Types

 • Response

-To avoid unexpected type names and ensure you get the names you expect the recommendation is to use unique component names for your schemas whereever possible.
+To avoid unexpected type names and ensure you get the names you expect, use unique component names for your schemas wherever possible.

-Speakeasy will generate separate input and output models for schemas that are used in both request and response bodies and define readOnly and writeOnly flags on their properties.
+Speakeasy will generate separate input and output models for schemas that are used in both request and response bodies and define readOnly and writeOnly flags in their properties.

 paths: